HarryTortus/OrbitalShapes/README.md

 * **Size Slider:** Control the size and mass of new shapes.
 * **Gravity Slider:** Adjust the overall gravitational force.
 * **Randomize Movement Slider:**  Control the randomness of the shapes' movement.

-## Contributing

-*(Optional, but highly recommended)*

-Contributions are welcome!
-If you'd like to contribute to the project, please open an issue or submit a pull request.

-## License

-*(Add a license!
-MIT is a common choice)*

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.  *(Create a LICENSE file)*

-## Acknowledgements

-*(Optional, but good practice)*

-Thanks to ChatGPT and Gemini for their assistance in developing this project.